DrakunInc/rails-boilerplates/README.md

-## Rails facebook-connect demo
+## Rails facebook-connect boilerplate

-This is a Rails demo integrating devise **and facebook connect** for Le Wagon students.
+This is a Rails boilerplate integrating devise **and facebook connect** for Le Wagon students.
 You can visit it at https://lewagon-rails-fb-connect.herokuapp.com

 To launch the app, just run: